Acelogic/Acelogic/README.md

 <!--ABOUT ME CODE-->
 **🌱 About myself**<br>

-✔️ I am **Miguel Cruz**, a Software Engineer interested in desktop, mobile operating system development, and security since 2011 starting with IOS 5 and Android Gingerbread<br>
+Hey there! 👋 My name is Miguel Cruz, and I am a 💻 software engineer with a passion for developing desktop and mobile operating systems and enhancing their security.
+Since 2011, I have been exploring and perfecting my skills in this area, starting with IOS 5 and Android Gingerbread.

-✔️ I have experience in full stack web development and also embedded development<br>

-✔️ I have been the participant of Opensource projects (QEMU, Virtio, Linux Kernel, NewPipe), Robotic competitions, and startup incubators starting from 2014.

-👨🏼‍💻 Open to your collaboration requests and would be happy to answer any questions
+My experience extends beyond this domain, and I have also dabbled in full-stack web development and embedded development.
+Additionally, I take great pride in my contributions to several open-source projects, such as QEMU, Virtio, Linux Kernel, and NewPipe.
+Furthermore, I have been actively involved in various robotic competitions and startup incubators since 2014.

+I am always on the lookout for exciting new collaboration opportunities and am willing to take on any challenge.
+Feel free to reach out to me if you have any questions or ideas you'd like to explore.
+Let's work together to create something great! 👨🏼‍💻🤝💡

 <br>